How To Find a Ghostwriter To Hire for Any Writing Project

 - Rules for termination.
 It's possible a ghostwriting partnership could end before the finished product gets delivered.
 If any complications cause the project to stall or come to an end before it's supposed to, you should be able to fall back on a defined set of rules for termination drafted up front in case either party wishes to stop work on the project before it's completed.

-Get started and consider a long-term partnership
+7. Get started and consider a long-term partnership

 Once you've started working successfully with a ghostwriter, consider the idea of establishing a long-term partnership with them.
 You and your ghostwriter may have invested a lot of time perfecting a writing style.
 You can leverage this voice you've worked hard to create in other mediums like podcasts, blog posts, or future books.

-How much does a ghostwriter cost?
+How much does it cost to hire a ghostwriter?

+Hiring a ghostwriter typically costs between $20 and $45 per hour, or $10,000 to $40,000 for a full-length book project.
 The three most common ways writers charge for ghostwriting services are by the word, by the hour, or by the project.
 The bottom-line price is generally about the same whichever way a writer chooses to bill.

-- Specialized expertise.
-If your subject matter is on the technical side, a medical or engineering book, you may want to seek a writer with experience and a proven track record in that specific field.
+- Specialized writing expertise.
+If your subject matter is on the technical side, such as a medical or engineering book, you may want to seek a writer with experience and a proven track record in that specific field.
 Experts in technical fields will likely charge more and be worth the additional expense.

 - Content type.
 Book writing requires more time outlining, proofreading, and organizing than a single blog post, for example.
 However, higher costs may come from more than simply added length.
-A ghostwriter may also develop an SEO blogging strategy that adds value to a smaller project.
+A ghostwriter could also develop an SEO blogging strategy that adds value to a smaller project.

 - Audience.
 If the writing targets a general audience, prices will typically be lower than content geared toward an audience with an advanced understanding of a topic.
 As an example, a ghostwriter creating a children's book may charge less than one authoring a technical white paper.
 The more technical or involved the writing is, the fewer people there are who can produce quality content in that area.
 Naturally, the work will be more expensive if it's more specialized.